cp2k/dbcsr/src/acc/opencl/README.md

 ### Compile-time Settings

 Compile-time settings are (implicitly) documented and can be adjusted by editing [acc_opencl.h](https://github.com/cp2k/dbcsr/blob/develop/src/acc/opencl/acc_opencl.h) (adjusting the build-line as per `-D` is possible as well but less convenient).
-For example, `ACC_OPENCL_STREAM_PRIORITIES` is enabled by default (and further confirmed at runtime/build-time) but can be disabled, or `ACC_OPENCL_VERBOSE` (which is disabled by default) can be enabled for debug purpose.
+For example, `ACC_OPENCL_STREAM_PRIORITIES` is enabled by default (and further confirmed at runtime/build-time) but can be disabled, or `ACC_OPENCL_DEBUG` (which is disabled by default) can be enabled for debug purpose.
 More sensitive/private compile-time settings may be available within particular translation units like in `acc_opencl_mem.c`.

 An application of compile-time settings (and perhaps a valuable contribution) might be to call a GPU library in OpenCL-based LIBSMM.
 In such case, Shared Virtual Memory support (SVM) in OpenCL comes handy and can be enabled per `ACC_OPENCL_SVM`.
 The latter allows then to simply take the raw pointer out of an `cl_mem` object, and pass it into such library/function (which in turn can work across language borders, etc.).